Statistics of Feynman amplitudes in $\phi^4$-theory: Beta function and -dependence

 To assess the third possibility, we consider the growth rate of coefficients.
 If \cref{beta_asymptotics} describes the correct asymptotics of primitive graphs, the ratio of successive coefficients should be

 \Cref{fig:beta_growth_rate} shows that for all our data points, the growth rate \cref{beta_limit} is well above unity, but it becomes smaller with growing loop order.
-In fact, the first order Richardson extrapolation of the ratio (hollow points in \cref{fig:beta_growth_rate}) lies below unity.
+We can use Richardson extrapolation \cite{richardson_approximate_1911} as explained in e.g. \cite{aniceto_primer_2019}, to obtain a more accurate estimate of the asymptotic value of the ratio.
+The first order Richardson extrapolation (hollow points in \cref{fig:beta_growth_rate}) lies below unity.
 This behavior is compatible with the third hypothesis above.
 Concretely, our data suggests that at first, $\beta^\text{prim}_L$ grows too quickly, overshoots its supposed asymptotics, but then grows slower than the asymptotics.
-A slow convergence of $\beta^\text{prim}_L$ to $\bar \beta_L$ has been observed already in \cite{kompaniets_minimally_2017}.
-In a slightly different analysis, the authors of \cite{komarova_asymptotic_2001} conclude that the asymptotic approximation is not useful below poles of order $\epsilon^{-10}$ in dimensional regularization, i.e. 10-loop graphs.
+As we are merely considering rations, this observation does neither prove nor disprove the existence of a missing absolute factor of 2 in the asymptotics.
+Note that a slow convergence of $\beta^\text{prim}_L$ to $\bar \beta_L$ has been observed already in \cite{kompaniets_minimally_2017}.
+In a slightly different analysis, the authors of \cite{komarova_asymptotic_2001} conclude that the asymptotic approximation at least is not useful below poles of order $\epsilon^{-10}$ in dimensional regularization, i.e. 10-loop graphs.
+It thus seems possible that our numerical data $L \leq 18$ is not yet representative for the truly asymptotic regime.